lanandra/etcdsimpan/README.md

 # etcdsimpan
 etcdsimpan is simple tool for backup kubernetes etcd datastore

+## Prerequisites

+- python 3.6+
+- etcdctl 3.4.14+

 ## How to use

 1. Clone this repository to your local
 2. Install required requirements